ExpressionEngine/ExpressionEngine/README.md

 {/exp:channel:entries}
 ```

-The tag displays up to three entries inside your HTML, replacing `{title}` and `{summary}` with each entry's content. `dynamic="no"` keeps this listing independent of URL-based entry selection.
+Here, `news` is a Channel and `summary` is a custom field.
 See the [Channel Entries documentation](https://docs.expressionengine.com/latest/channels/entries.html) for filtering and display options.

 ## How to install